 Don’t forget that anything created or “ingested” by your IoT platform must stay within the walls of your platform.
 Yes, you can use your user’s data.
 However, only use it to make your platform better.
 To make the “children–toy” interaction better.
 Use the data to help, not to destroy.
 If it helps, see it as the protection of your child.

 You’ll argue now that most of your tech toys must come with access to “the outside” apps.
 It is nothing wrong with that.
 However, you must lock down the data contained in these associated apps.
 You must also limit the amount of info collected by these 3rd party apps.

 It is a scary thought.
 If you are not a parent yet, just put yourself in a parent’s “shoes.”
-Even just for few seconds.
-Would you be fine with your children being watched, by someone over the internet while playing in their bedroom?!
+Even just for a few seconds.
+Would you be fine with your children being watched by someone over the internet while playing in their bedroom?!
 Yeah, didn’t think so.

-As a final option, you must offer a way to the parents to delete any information collected by the tech toys.
-All smart, connected toys must come with a “Parent’s Control Panel” app for example.
+As a final option, you must offer a way for the parents to delete any information collected by the tech toys.
+All smart, connected toys must come with a “Parent’s Control Panel” app, for example.

 Once connected, the parent must be able to change the settings of the tech toys.
 Delete data.
 Update records.
-Block access to camera and the microphone from unknown IP and even MAC addresses.
+Block access to the camera and the microphone from unknown IPs and even MAC addresses.
 Erase the account.
-Alternatively, even have the power to cut off the internet of the tech toys.
+Alternatively, even have the power to cut off the internet of tech toys.

 The Parent’s Control Panel must have a “reset” button which lets the parents wipe any and all the info the IoT toy has learned with and about the child.

-A recent report sh0ws that most consumers do not see value in the security and the privacy of the tech toys.
+A recent report shows that most consumers do not see value in the security and privacy of tech toys.
 Most users think that they are not supposed to know or deal with how the security of these new tech toys works.
 Most consumers do not understand the risks of having an insecure IoT device in their homes.